 With your social media marketing goals defined, let’s look back to your personas and assess which platforms are most likely to suit your goals.

 Facebook is the largest social media network with around 2.89 billion active monthly users, with the most successful content being imagery and emotionally-driven posts.
 The platform serves primarily as a place for people to connect with friends and family but still sees significant traffic to all types of commercial organizations, from small and regional businesses to the largest national and global brands.

 Facebook offers unbelievable reach for B2C marketing, but niche B2B markets can be tougher to strategize for effectively.
 Some personas act as a ‘champion’ for a product or business.
 Champions aren’t the decisionmaker of a business, but their insight and input are highly valued.
 Facebook is a fantastic place to reach those types of personas who can convince higherups to consider your offer and spread the word around the industry through referrals and recommendations.

-Twitter offers a constant flow of live news, updates, and hot takes from an ever-expanding network of online personalities, celebrities and influencers, brands, and independent users.
+Twitter or X offers a constant flow of live news, updates, and hot takes from an ever-expanding network of online personalities, celebrities and influencers, brands, and independent users.
 It’s the home of witty wording and reactions to whatever is happening in the world.
 Users seek constant real-time updates on trending topics and communicate with the brands and personalities they love and hate.